-If you are a Portsmouth resident in receipt of Council Tax Support (CTS) you can get one free collection per year.
-To qualify, you will need to provide proof that you get Council Tax Support either by showing us your award letter or by giving us permission to check your records online.
+If you receive Council Tax Support, you can get one free collection a year.
+You will need to provide proof that you get support by either showing us your award letter, or giving us permission to check your records.

-For free collections, we will only take a maximum of two square metres away – this is roughly the size of a two-seater sofa or a washing machine and armchair.
-For collections of more than two square metres, there will be an additional charge and payment will be asked for at the time of booking.
+For free collections, we’ll only take a maximum of two square metres away (about the size of a two-seater sofa or a washing machine and armchair).
+Anything more than this will mean you’ll need to make an additional payment.

 - Fridges (these are charged at £30 each or £45 for an American-style fridge)